Michael-Juillard/AvionicSimulator/README.md

 ## 2 - How to Use

 This tool requires [Matlab](https://ch.mathworks.com/products/matlab.html) to run.
-TO test the basic case, you open the main.m file and run it.
+To test the basic case, you open the main.m file and run it.
 It will automatically load the needed components.

 The "component" folder contains the models of the system.
 New components can be added easily and should use the structure of the "testXXX.xml" file.